-- 7.18 The MCMC will consider whether a separate market is required for wholesale Internet interconnection in Malaysia or whether to view such a market as an associated service in relation to other markets (e.g. wholesale broadband and data markets). - 7.19 The preliminary view of the MCMC is that a separate market for wholesale Internet interconnection exists.
+7.18 The view of the MCMC is that there is a separate market for wholesale Internet interconnection exists and is not an associated service in relation to other markets (e.g. wholesale broadband and data markets).

 Part F Access to facilities and upstream network elements (Layer 0)